 Interview: Eligible applicants will be invited to an on-campus interview day.
 The day includes meeting with three members of the Admissions Committee (consisting of faculty, students, and alumni/ae), question and answer sessions with current students, and a tour of the Grant House.

-Application Deadlines: Application review begins the second week in November.
+Application Deadlines: Application review begins in October.
 The deadline to be considered for the first round of interviews held in November is mid-September.
-The regular admission deadline is February 1st and interviews are held on a monthly basis until the class is filled.
+The regular admission deadline is February 28 and interviews are held on a monthly basis until the class is filled.

 Tuition and fees: Click here for information about University tuition and fees.